anza-xyz/agave/docs/src/operations/setup-a-validator.md

 ## Install The Solana CLI Locally

-Validator operators are required to install the tools included in the Solana CLI using the [building from source](../cli/install.md#build-from-source).
+Validator operators are required to install the tools included in the Solana CLI using the [installation instructions](../cli/install.md).

 Once the Solana CLI is installed, you can return to this document once you are able to run two commands and get an answer on your terminal.